gmc-code/PC-microbit-micropython/docs/lessons/Scroll_text.rst

         display.scroll('Hi', 50)

-To scroll the float, 3.14159, across the display slowly, use a long delay of about 300:
+To scroll the float, 3.14159, across the display slowly, use a long delay of 300ms:

 .. code-block:: python